benschaf/kaesekaestchen/README.md

 - I would like to thank the [Code Institute](https://codeinstitute.net/) tutor team for their assistance with troubleshooting and debugging some project issues.
 - I would like to thank the Code Institute Slack community for the moral support; it kept me going during periods of self doubt and imposter syndrome.
     - Special thanks to Dajana Isbaner_5P_lead, who helped with user testing and provided valuable feedback.
+- I would like to thank Hannes, who was the best test player and provided valuable feedback.
 - I would like to thank my wife Maria, for believing in me, and allowing me to make this transition into software development.